weaveworks/gitopssets-controller/docs/locally-developing-gitopssets.md

 Whether the git repository is private or public, the git provider api will usually require an access token to be able to access the api endpoints.
 The token is stored in a secret and the secret name is passed to the gitopsset via the `secretRef` field.

 The user will require RBAC access to read the secret mentioned in the gitopsset.

+> **Warning**
+> If a user can access the secret, they can access the auth token.
+This means they can do anything the token can do.
+So if the token has access to many repositories, then the user can do anything to those repositories.
+You should try and create a limited access token if possible.

 ```yaml
 apiVersion: templates.weave.works/v1alpha1